dbann/pubanalyser/README.md

 A simple tool that estimates the cost of publishing - including the % of for profit publishers - for academic authors.

 - **View the live demo**: [HERE](https://pubanalyser.streamlit.app/)
-- **How it works**: Enter an OpenAlex Author ID, and the app retrieves their publications, categorizes the publishers, and estimates total costs.
+- **How it works**: Enter author name (or ORCID or OpenAlex Author ID), and the app retrieves their publications, categorizes the publishers, and estimates total costs.

 **Screenshot**: